Tubulin alpha-1A chain

-Background

-Tubulin alpha-1A chain is an alpha-tubulin that participates in the formation of microtubules - structural proteins that participate in cytoskeletal structure.
-Specifically, microtubules are composed of a heterodimer of alpha and beta-tubulin molecules.
-Cowan et al. demonstrated that bα1 is a primary α-tubulin of the human fetal brain, and that it is expressed solely in that structure, by way of Northern blot.
-Miller et al. further elaborated on the role of α-tubulins and the process of neuronal development and maturation, comparing the expressions of rat α-tubulins Tα1 and T26.
-These two rat α-tubulins are homologs of bα1 and kα1 showing that a rat homolog of human TUBA1A (Tα1) had elevated expression during the extension of neuronal processes.
-Culturing of pheochromocytoma cells with Nerve Growth Factor (NGF) induced differentiation and the development of neuronal processes.
-Northern blot assay showed markedly elevated levels of Tα1 mRNA expression; T26 mRNA expression increased minimally with exposure to NGF.
-These data suggest that TUBA1A models the brain by participating in the directing of neuronal migration through the ability of microtubules to readily form and break polymers to extend and retract processes to induce nucleokinesis.
-Poirier et al. used RNA in situ hybridization to show TUBA1A expression in mice embryo; embryo sections from embryonic day 16.5 “showed a strong labeling in the telencephalon, diencephalon, and mesencephalon, the developing cerebellum, the brainstem, the spinal cord, and the dorsal root ganglia”.
+Tubulin alpha-1A chain is a type of alpha-tubulin involved in the formation of microtubules, which are structural proteins that play a role in the cytoskeletal structure.
+Microtubules are composed of heterodimers of alpha- and beta-tubulin molecules.
+Tubulin alpha-1A (TUBA1A) is a primary alpha-tubulin expressed in the human fetal brain, specifically found in that structure.

 Function

 Microtubules of the eukaryotic cytoskeleton perform essential and diverse functions and are composed of a heterodimer of alpha and beta tubulins.
 The genes encoding these microtubule constituents belong to the tubulin superfamily, which is composed of six distinct families.
 Genes from the alpha, beta and gamma tubulin families are found in all eukaryotes.
 The alpha and beta tubulins represent the major components of microtubules, while gamma tubulin plays a critical role in the nucleation of microtubule assembly.
 There are multiple alpha and beta tubulin genes, which are highly conserved among species.
 This gene encodes alpha tubulin and is highly similar to mouse and rat Tuba1 gene.
 Northern blotting studies have shown that the gene expression is predominantly found in morphologically differentiated neurologic cells.
 This gene is one of three alpha-tubulin genes in a cluster on chromosome 12q.

+Alpha-tubulins, including TUBA1A, are involved in neuronal development and maturation.
+Studies have shown that the rat homologs of human TUBA1A, such as Tα1, exhibit elevated expression during the extension of neuronal processes.
+In experiments where pheochromocytoma cells were cultured with Nerve Growth Factor (NGF), differentiation and the development of neuronal processes were observed, accompanied by a significant increase in Tα1 mRNA expression, while T26 mRNA expression showed minimal change.

+TUBA1A is believed to play a role in neuronal migration by regulating microtubule dynamics, enabling the rapid formation and disassembly of polymers, which allows for the extension and retraction of processes necessary for nucleokinesis.

+RNA in situ hybridization studies demonstrated the expression of TUBA1A in mouse embryos.
+Embryonic day 16.5 sections showed strong labeling in the telencephalon, diencephalon, mesencephalon, developing cerebellum, brainstem, spinal cord, and dorsal root ganglia.